si335/si335.github.io/content/pages/other/computing.md

 # Setup

-* My Linux distribution is *Ubuntu*.
+* My Linux distribution is *Debian*.
 More control over your computer comes with a time cost, and one needs to strike a balance according to their needs.
-Ubuntu sits in the middle of the spectrum between Windows and Arch Linux.
-It works very well out of the box, and I don't have any major issues with it.
-I plan to switch to Fedora in the future.
+Debian sits in the middle of the spectrum between Windows and Arch Linux.
+I chose it because it's stable, meaning there aren't any annoying and potentially dangerious updates.
+Also, it was an easy transition from Ubuntu.

+* I prefer *KDE* as a desktop environment.
+It's much more customisable than GNOME.

 * I use the terminal with *bash* and [*tmux*](https://tmux.github.io).